fairmutex/Movie-App/README.md

 but when any of Page Size, Sorting, filtering and Search is altered.
 The state must be cleared and the backend would need to be hit again.

 I did start working on it [here](https://stackblitz.com/edit/angular-ubwakn) to extend my own [tabular Library](https://github.com/fairmutex/FTable)  but I haven't connected the table service to NgRx powered by a backend as I figured this needs some ideas to mature first and ..... time.

+## Testing

+Unit Testing is mainly done on the service and an attempt to test other things was made, but more knowledge is required with regards to mocking things and e2e.

 ## Lessons Learned